S-C-Johnston/NCMC-CIS_127/README.md

 material in this repository should consist of my original notes, pdfs, scripts, etc.

+I've also omitted supporting files like pcapng and so on from lab work, which is not ultimately necessary.
+Wireshark was used in the context of those labs to generate necessary data.

 This is all source-viewable, both in part as a reference resource and as a portfolio entry, but I reserve copyright.